 Does Every Eyeshadow Look Need a Transition Shade?

-“Not at all,” says Hatcher, “but using a transition shade does make things a whole lot easier.”
+“Not at all, but using a transition shade does make things a whole lot easier,” says Hatcher.
 She explains that without a transition shade, you’re going to have to spend a lot of time blending to create a seamless gradient between your eyeshadow colors.
 “Transition shades cut down on the amount of blending you have to do.”

-According to Sanders, a transitional shade should be applied using a soft, fluffy brush and placed where two eyeshadow shades are going to meet (usually, this is the crease area).
+According to Sanders, a transition shade should be applied using a soft, fluffy eyeshadow brush and placed where two eyeshadow shades meet (usually, this is the crease area).
 Hatcher adds that she likes to use small circular motions to apply a transition shade and then blend it out until you can no longer see where one color ends and the other begins.